-The aromatic petals of red or pink roses are the part used in this case.
-They can be used in a tea or an extract.
+The aromatic petals of red or pink roses have nervine properties.
+Rose works well as a tea, extract. or glycerite.
 Rose has an uplifting influence, and the ability to support a sense of being soothed and nurtured.
 Thus, it’s ideal to include in formulas for emotional support.

-Hawthorn leaves, flowers, and berries can all be used.
-It is beneficial because of the grounding, heart-centered support that it provides, and its ability to support a sense of calm and courage.
-It can really help make things feel less insurmountable in the face of adversity.
+Hawthorn leaves, flowers, and berries are all used.
+This herb is beneficial because it provides grounding, heart-centered support.
+It also supports a sense of calm and courage.
+It can really help make things feel less insurmountable in the face of adversity!

 Angelica has an expanding emotional influence, which is especially helpful when shock or trauma has resulted in emotional contraction or “going inwards”.
-It has many traditional uses in soothing anxiety and pains (such as headaches and stomach aches) which are related to anxiety.
+It has many traditional uses in soothing anxiety and pain (such as headaches and stomach aches) related to anxiety.

 My Favorite Emotional Support Blend

-One of my favorite extracts to keep on hand for life’s sudden shocks and setbacks is a combination (or compound, as herbalists are found of calling them) of Rose+Hawthorn+Angelica.
-I favor a ratio of 2 parts rose, 1 part hawthorn, and 1 part angelica, but this can be changed to equal parts, or to only 1/2 part angelica (some people may find the angelica makes them feel too spacey).
+My favorite herbal blend for life’s sudden shocks and setbacks is a combination of Rose+Hawthorn+Angelica.
+I favor a ratio of 2 parts rose, 1 part hawthorn, and 1 part angelica.
+Change this to equal parts, or to only 1/2 part angelica (some people may find the angelica makes them feel too spacey), as desired.
 I use this like any standard extract, 30-60 drops at a time, either mixed in a little water or added to a glass of warm milk.

 Find more of my favorite herbal recipes to support emotional wellbeing in my book, The Complete Guide to Adaptogens!